-Over the years at Southminster Don has built an intentional intergenerational ministry for college students, youth and children and strengthen our church’s connection to families and mission.
-For Don, “God exists in community and is revealed as we work toward social justice in all ways and all things.”
+Over the years at Southminster Don has built an intentional intergenerational ministry for adults, youth, and children and strengthened our church’s connection to families, mission and each other.
+Don has led mission trips for youth and adults to Cuba (twice), Alaska (twice), New Mexico, San Francisco, Wapato, Washington (twice) and Spokane (seven times).
+For Don, “God exists in the community and is revealed as we work toward social justice in all ways and all things.”

 With vision and enthusiasm, Don is excited to return to the role as Associate Pastor for Family Life as soon as the new Senior Pastor is in place in early 2021.